What next?

 About this study

-There are currently limited tests that can predict disease progression for people affected by IPF and limited understanding of what the response to treatment will be like for each individual.
+There are currently limited tests that can predict disease progression for people living with IPF and limited understanding of what the response to treatment will be like for each individual.

-A blood biomarker, called Krebs von den Lungen-6 (KL-6) is higher in people that have IPF, compared to those who do not have the disease.
-Biomarkers are a broad range of measures that capture what is happening in the body at that time point.
+A molecule in the blood, called Krebs von den Lungen-6 (KL-6) is higher in people that have IPF, compared to those who do not have the disease.
 It is unclear, if blood levels of KL-6 change over time in people with IPF or in response to treatment with antifibrotics.

-This study aims to monitor blood levels of the blood biomarker over 12 months in people who are newly diagnosed with IPF.
-This will help to understand if changes are related to treatment with antifibrotics and/or progression of IPF over time.
+This study aims to monitor blood levels of KL-6 over 12 months in people who are newly diagnosed with IPF.
+This will help to understand whether KL-6 changes in relation to treatment with antifibrotics and/or progression of IPF.

 What is involved?

-You will be asked to have blood tests, which will look at the levels of the KL-6 biomarker.
-Lung function tests, symptoms and antifibrotic treatment will be recorded at different time points over 12 months.
+You will be asked to have blood tests, which will look at the levels of KL-6 in your blood.
+Lung function tests, symptoms and antifibrotic treatment will be recorded at different time points over 12 months

 Summary of involvement